UDOOboard/Docs/docs/12_Serial_Libraries/index.md

 There are two example scripts for each programming language: C, Java, PHP, Python.

+You can find the whole repo in our [Github Channel](https://github.com/UDOOboard/serial_libraries_examples).

-Each program is meant to be executed while the matching Arduino Sketch is running on SAM3X:
+Each program is meant to be executed while the matching Arduino Sketch is running on SAM3X.

-arduino_serial_example.ino
+Program the Arduino Due embedded with the sketch named `arduino_serial_example.ino` before run these examples:

     c_serial_example.c
     java_serial_example.java